project-hadron/discovery-transition-ds/docs/source/components/docker.rst

 Try different `Domain Contract Ensemble` components with additional environment variables and use the Docker documentation to learn about Hadron containers with remote or differing data locations

+Project Hadron has been built as a component model to fit seamlessly into an orchestration engine such as Kubernetes